zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

  dbg    #It is an alias of  --> chv dbg
 ```
 ### Build Android

+* Download NDK and execute script to generate NDK toolchain:

+***The compiling of android-version RT needs to install NDK toolchain, you can refer to TooLChains/android/Readme.md,then you can  contiune it.***

 1. enter the build environment:
 ```
 $ source ~/Elastos.RT/Setup/SetEnv.sh arm_android